Yorko/mlcourse.ai/book/topic04/assignment04_regression_wine_solution.md

 **Make conclusions about the performance of the explored 3 models in this particular prediction task.**

-The dependency of wine quality on other features in hand is, presumable, non-linear.
+The dependency of wine quality on other features in hand is, presumably, non-linear.
 So Random Forest works better in this task.